bertbesser/dvc-deps-management/blog-article.md

 Hence, issuing the same `dvc get` command again, `model.h5` will be downloaded _again_.

 Recall that the file `model.h5` is not part of the Git repository of the DVC project.
-Transparently, DVC takes care of resolving the remote of the cache of your project, and downloads files from there.
+To download the file, DVC transparently resolves the remote of the cache of your project, see the following figure.
 In our example, DVC inspects the following files in the tag 0.3 of `$GIT_REPO`:

 <pre>